mathology-lms/mathology-docs/README.md

 # Mathology Documentation

 Documentation is published on https://docs.mathology.org.
-There you can find install and update instructions as well as tips to correctly setup and maintain your Mathology installation.
+There you can find install and update instructions as well as tips to correctly set up and maintain your Mathology installation.

 ## 👤 Mathology